coderitual/place/README.md

 This is an attempt to create fully functional react app using modern approaches.
 The idea behind is to leverage old and battle tested concepts on the new ground.

 ## Features
-Principles which drives this app are as follows:
+Principles which drive this app are as follows:

 ##### 🎯 *Direct*